0xmikko/intermoney/README.md

 <b>Risk of fraudulent actions.</b> In case the criminal activities lead to fraudulent transaction such addresses chould be blocked by goverance center for future investigation and reverting balances to initial state.
 Even in this case parties take exchange rate risk while the situation is in resolution phase it should be considered as a better options instead of total loss.

-<b>Risk error</b>.
+<b>Human fault risk</b>.
 In case of the wrong action, such as specifying misproper receipient address, price or anything alse leading to funds get nowhere and cannot be accessed, the goverance center could take proper actions to eliminate the consequences.

+## Advanced features
+Following features are a subject for more accurate studying:
+<b>Additional privacy</b> - unlike DEX, centralised matching exchange gives great potential for improving the privacy.
+For example, matching transafers can be sent to addresses according to signed order parameters by matching engine smart contract masking the connection of multiple receipients to previous funds owner.
+Such balances can be accessed by private keys or masked by security codes those can be used for collecting funds on parent address when necessary.

+<b>Transparency for regulators and counterparties</b>.
+Matching is not a random algorithm and its result cannot be threated as something variable.
+DLT provides the exchange with opportunity to achieve full transaprency and become provable fair.
+Each order received by matching engine is assigned with order id, meantime order data signed by trader should be signed with previous hash and reported to blockchain.
+The exchange confirms this way all the orders are processed by predefined matching rules and all trades and funds transfer can be historicaly simulated.
+This process guarantees the protection agains front-running that cen be easily identified by regulatory and guarantees traders their orders are executed according to exchange's matching rules.

 ## Conclusion
 We should make maximum efforts to work out to understand fully all the potential profits and discover disadvantages and risks, however even on such a preliminary phase we see great potential for combining technology to achieve maixumum security, privacy and sustainability for traders.